we-ready/notebook/English/junior.5.md

 ### B

 Granny: [ ... ].
-- Don’t play with the cat any more
+- Don't play with the cat any more
-- Don’t be late for school, Xiao Hai
+- Don't be late for school, Xiao Hai
-- Don’t  drink this water
+- Don't drink this water
-- Don’t  get your hands dirty
+- Don't get your hands dirty

 Xiao Hai: What did Granny say just now?
 Yu Lin: Granny told you [ ... ].